-- Hypervisor Type: QEMU / XEN to respect the Hypervisor you have in your system
+- Hypervisor Type: The Hypervisor you have in your system

 - Hypervisor Host: Hostname or IP address to contact your hypervisor

-- URI parameter: by default xen and kvm expose the control API using system.
-If, for any reasons, you don't have this default value or need to provide further parameters, you can set those here
+- URI parameter: By default xen and kvm expose the control API using system.
+If, for any reasons, you don't have this default value or need to provide further parameters, you can set them here

-- Concurrent Slaves Capacity: If you are running a setup where slaves are being shut down once they are idling and you want to control how many concurrent slave can be run by Jenkins on the particular hypervisor, you can set this threshold here.
+- Concurrent Agents Capacity: If you are running a setup where agents are being shut down once they are idling and you want to control how many concurrent agents can be run by Jenkins on the particular hypervisor, you can set this threshold here.
 Providing 0, the default value, disables the threshold.
-Please note that a threshold will not fail build jobs, Jenkins will simply reissue the slave commissioning once the hypervisor is again running below its threshold, thus delaying the start up of slaves
+Please note that a threshold will not fail build jobs, Jenkins will simply reissue the agent commissioning once the hypervisor is again running below its threshold, thus delaying the start up of agents

-The connection to Hypervisor will be done using ssh, so you don't need to setup libvirt, exposing your services on tcp that could be a security hole in your infrastructure.
-Here an example of connection string will be used by Libvirt Slaves Plugin to create a connection with the hypervisor:
+Here an example of connection string will be used by Libvirt Agents Plugin to create a connection with the hypervisor:

-you can test you connection typing, from your Jenkins Server:
+you can test your connection typing, from your Jenkins Server:

-To verify all you parameters you can click on Test Connection button and check the output reported.
+To verify all your parameters you can click on Test Connection button and check the output reported.